boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
-: In theory, there are no limits on the number of IPv6 extension headers that may be present in a packet other than the path MTU constraints.
-However, it  was reported that packets with IPv6 extension headers are often dropped in the Internet.
+: In theory, there are no limits on the number of IPv6 extension headers that may be present in a packet other than the path MTU.
+However, it was regularly reported that IPv6 packets with extension headers are often dropped in the Internet.
 : As discussed in {{Section 1.2 of ?RFC8883}}, some hardware devices implement a parsing buffer of a fixed size to process packets, including all the headers.
-  When the aggregate header length exceeded that size, the packet will be discarded or deferred to a slow path.
+  When the aggregate header length of an IPv6 packet exceeds that size, the packet will be discarded or deferred to a slow path.
 : The ipv6ExtensionHeadersAggrLength IE is used to report the aggregate length of enclosed extension headers chain of a Flow.
 Exporting such information may help identifying root causes of performance degradation, including packet drops.